Measuring higher-dimensional entanglement: Introduction

 Entanglement in higher dimensional systems is important from both fundamental and practical point of view.
 Higher dimensional entanglement provides important advantages in quantum communication than the conventional qubit entanglement.
 It provides more security against eavesdropping in cryptography \cite{durt}, it can be used to increase the channel-capacity via superdense-coding \cite{chuang} and is more robust against environmental noise \cite{pironio} than the conventional two-qubit entanglement.
-However for practical applications of these protocols, experimental preparation and detection of higher dimensional entangled state is of crucial importance.
+However, for practical applications of these protocols, experimental preparation, detection and quantification of higher dimensional entangled state is of crucial importance.
 The violation of Bell-type inequalities can detect the presence of entanglement in such systems.
-Therefore Bell-type inequalities in higher dimensional system have generated much interest in recent years \cite{peres, cglmp, slk, dada, jphysA, cdh}.
-One of the approaches to obtain Bell's inequality in higher dimension employs a projection of multilevel down to dichotomic one \cite{gisin,peres}.
+Therefore, Bell-type inequalities in higher dimensional system have generated much interest in recent years \cite{peres, cglmp, slk, korean, dada, hplo, jphysA, cdh}.
+One of the approaches to obtain Bell-type inequality in higher dimension employs a projection of multilevel down to dichotomic one \cite{gisin,peres}.
 But sometimes it is also important to know whether it enables to probe genuine high-dimensionality or not \cite{cglmp, slk, cerf}.
 In 2002, Collins, Gisin, Linden, Massar, and Popescu introduced \cite{cglmp} an inequality (henceforth will be referred to as CGLMP inequality) which is known to be the only tight inequality \cite{massanes} for higher dimensional systems.
 But, this inequality is not maximally violated for a maximally entangled state of such systems \cite{acin}.
 Interestingly, in 2006, Son, Lee and Kim introduced another set of Bell-type inequalities for qudit systems (hereafter, the SLK inequality) \cite{slk} which is maximally violated for a maximally entangled state of two-qudit.
 We show that for a particular measurement setting, the Bell-SLK function (defined below) is zero for product states.
-Thus a nonzero value of this function immediately suggests that the measured state is entangled.
-Interestingly, for this setting, the value of the Bell-SLK function increases with the concurrence of the pure bipartite entangled states.
-Thus, the SLK test can serve as a measure of entanglement for a pure bipartite state.
-We note that for CGLMP inequality there is no such relation for this setting.
+Thus, a nonzero value of this function immediately suggests that the measured state is entangled.
+Interestingly, for this setting, the value of the Bell-SLK function increases with the concurrence \cite{conc1, conc2} of the pure bipartite entangled states.
+Thus, the SLK test can serve as a measure of entanglement for pure bipartite states.
+The situation about mixed bipartite states of qudits is complicated.
+One needs a reliable entanglement measure for a general mixed state of qudits.
+Even for general bipartite qubit mixed states, the relation between entanglement and the value of CHSH function is not known.
+However, we find a relation between the entanglement of a class of mixed states, isotropic states, and the value of the Bell-SLK function for the state.
+We further explore the relationship between the entanglement, as measured using negativity, and the value of the Bell-SLK function for a maximally entangled state passed through noisy channels.